JAlcocerT/JAlcocerT/content/blog/dev-playwright.md

 Thats a matplotlib chart this time, instead of a plotly one.

-Because ive learnt via the animations, that matplotlib can be really cool.
+Because ive learnt via the [animations tinkering here](https://jalcocert.github.io/JAlcocerT/animations-as-a-code/), that matplotlib can be really cool.

 > And job market is not bad lately...